Habiba480/hireflow-langgraph/README.md

 The workflow is implemented using **LangGraph** and consists of the following nodes:

 1. **categorize\_experience** – Categorizes candidates based on experience.

 2. **assess\_skillset** – Evaluates candidate skills and decides the next step.

 3. Conditional routing from `assess_skillset`:

    * `recruiter` → escalates the candidate for recruiter review
    * `reject` → rejects the candidate
    * `hr` → schedules an HR interview

 4. **escalate\_to\_recruiter**, **reject\_application**, **schedule\_hr\_interview** – Terminal nodes that complete the workflow.

 Additional services:

 * **CV Parser** (`services/cv_parser.py`) – Extracts text from uploaded CVs.
 * **LLM Wrapper** (`services/llm.py`) – Handles interactions with large language models for candidate analysis.
+* **Job Description & Batch CV Handling** – HR can provide a job description and upload multiple CVs.
+The system automatically processes all candidates and outputs workflow decisions for each.

 ## Contributing